What happens to your body when you drink old water?

 Pay attention to the expiration

-water, as it really matters.
+date of the water, as it really matters.